-Melissa Dahl, New York Magazine: “And you know who else loves the therapist on Big Little Lies?
+Melissa Dahl, The Cut: “And you know who else loves the therapist on Big Little Lies?
 Actual therapists.”
 Some of the highlighted factors: the realism, Dr. Reisman’s apparently advanced knowledge regarding domestic abuse, and her astute ability to pick up on subtle cues from the client.

 Regarding the advisability of seeing Celeste alone considering that it was supposed to be marital therapy, it’s the existence of domestic violence that allows for this.
 For the optimal care of the victim, an experienced therapist is aware of the need to further assess the circumstances without the direct participation of the abuser.

 Bustle expands on how the therapy in Big Little Lies proceeds: